 If you are eligible and choose to participate, you will be compensated upon study completion.

 Whether or not you participate in this study, your care will continue as usual.
 Your participation is voluntary.

 Thank you in advance for considering participation.

+Do Not Include Contact Information or URL in Your Message